Afsporet

+1942 film directed by Bodil Ipsen and Lau Lauritzen Jr.

-Afsporet (English: Derailed) is a 1942 Danish erotic thriller drama film directed by Bodil Ipsen and Lau Lauritzen Jr. Starring Ebbe Rode and Illona Wieselmann.
+Afsporet (English: Derailed) is a 1942 Danish erotic thriller drama film directed by Bodil Ipsen and Lau Lauritzen Jr. starring Ebbe Rode and Illona Wieselmann.
 The psychological drama revolves around the intense erotic relationship between a wealthy married woman suffering from amnesia and a paroled petty thief entangled with organized crime.
 Afsporet was Ipsen's directorial debut and is considered the first true Danish film noir.